 I am lucky enough to have enjoyed a varied career as a professional musician that has spanned over twenty years.
-In that time, my appearances as a singer and harpist have ranged from an eighteen month long residency at the luxury Gregan’s Castle hotel on the west coast of Ireland to a children’s intensive care ward in a Dublin hospital.
-I have appeared at the Celtic Tea Rooms in Queensland, Australia, and in person on Australian radio.
+In that time, my appearances as a singer and harpist have ranged from an eighteen month residency at the luxury Gregan’s Castle hotel on the west coast of Ireland to a children’s intensive care ward in a Dublin hospital.
+I have performed at the Celtic Tea Rooms in Queensland, Australia, and in person on Australian radio.

 Along the way, I have played for some interesting clients such as The National Trust, The Woodland Trust, Mercedes Benz, The Royal Institute of British Architects, The Scotch Malt Whisky Society, The Irish Ambassador to the UK and Vinnie Jones and The England Football Team.
 I’ve also played in some stunning venues, including Cliveden, Leeds Castle, Stourhead, Woburn Abbey, The National Botanic Gardens of Wales and The Bodleian Library, Oxford.
 Perhaps my most unusual performance has been live on BBC1’s Crimewatch, playing an example of a stolen harp for over six million viewers.

 Here’s a list of some more of my clients and appearances.